Blog

 Check with your HR representative prior to creating the letter; ensure you’re not violating any policies and that your HR department reviews all information.
 Don’t include additional information that wasn’t requested in the letter.
 In addition, the employee may need to sign a release form prior to you being able to share information with the third party.

-Beyond your company’s official letterhead, which should always be included, many employment verification letters include the following information:
+Beyond your company’s official letterhead, which should always be included, many proof of employment letters include the following information:

 • The employee’s full name